Sacramento Wrongful Death Attorney

 How Is Negligence Proved in a Wrongful Death Claim?

 In order for a wrongful death civil lawsuit to be successful, there are various elements that need to be proven by the plaintiff (or their attorney) before any damages are awarded.
-Typically, the elements that the plaintiff needs to show for a Sacramento wrongful death case include the following:
+Typically, the elements that the plaintiff needs to show for a Sacramento wrongful death suit include the following:

 - Duty of care.
 The plaintiff will need to establish that the defendant owed a duty of care to the deceased person.
 Depending on the situation, a duty of care could take on various meanings.
 For example, drivers have an obligation to follow the rules of the roadway (duty of care) to keep those around them safe.